juliensees/Google-cybersecurity-certificate-notes/module-7.md

       	  	- "a+" means a must come next
       	  	- "b" means it must end with "b"

   - Another example: user1@email1.com
     		   - \w+ @ \w+ \. \w+
       	  	- "\w+" is used to collect any characters until...
-      	  	- "@" is used to show that after an undetermined amount of characters, an "@" must be present
+      	  	- "@" is used to show that after an undetermined amount of characters, an "@" must be present.
-      	  	- "\w+" is again present for "email1" or any type of e-mail client
+      	  	- "\w+" is again present for "email1" or any type of e-mail client.
       	  	- "\." is used for the period because with the "\", it would be considered an operator
-      	  	- "\w+" is used for the ".com" or whatever ending is there
+      	  	- "\w+" is used for the ".com" or whatever ending is there.
       	  		### So basically it would return any e-mails

 	- re.findall() - returns a list of matches to a regular expression
   		- the first parameter is a regular expression pattern to search for, the 2nd parameter is the string   		it will search through
     		- so you could use: print(re.findall("\w+@\w+\.\w+", email_log)) to find all e-mails within the   			email_log

 - the below code uses the basic \w to search, and you can see, each character is returned separately
 ```